 Consider that when the term "crossdressing" was still in vogue, society was considerably more binary than it is today.
 What I see now is more a sea of various states of ambiguity, androgyny and mixing than ever before.
-Certainly there are hardly any items of clothing or accessories that are considered sacrosanct to either sex.
+Certainly there are hardly any items of clothing or accessories that are considered sacrosanct and exclusive to either sex.
 Look back to the 1950's as point of reference as reality check of our progress.

 Also consider that as women over time began to slowly push sartorial boundaries, it wasn't described with any particular term.